lightrush/framework-laptop-formula/README.md

 ## Available states

+### `fingerprint-reader`

+The `fingerprint-reader` state installs the needed packages for the Frameworks's fingerprint reader from a collection of prebuilt deb files provided by the community.
+You can add your fingerprint using `Settings > Users > Fingerprint Login` after applying this state.

 ### `framework-sec-trim-enable`

 The `framework-sec-trim-enable` state adds the necessary `unmap` attribute to your Storage Expansion Card (SEC) via a udev rule.
 This allows the SEC SSD to be trimmed by the normal `fstrim.service` to help it maintain performance and endurance.